In the sweet spot

 Demand for logistics space had been growing for a number of years, as shown in Figure 1, but the pandemic has resulted in a surge in these numbers.
 In the first nine months of 2021, 37.6m sq ft of warehouse space (in units above 100,000 sq ft) has been leased, according to Savills.
 This not only beats take-up figures for seven of the last 10 whole years, but eclipses the five-year average and puts 2021 on track to be a record-breaking year.

 Secondly, supply chain resilience.
-SHED’s manager says that businesses are looking to strengthen their supply chains, with shorter, more dependable supply chains and greater stock capacity, the manager states.
-The dependence on Far East Asia was exposed at the start of the pandemic and events such as the Suez Canal incident in March 2021 further enhanced the argument for a shorter supply chain, which the manager says has resulted in a re-shoring or near-shoring of manufacturing facilities closer to the end consumer.
-A ‘just-in-time’ supply chain model had been deemed to be the most cost-efficient by industries, but since the pandemic shut off supply chains from Asia inventory levels have increased to stave off any further supply chain shocks, the manager adds.
+Businesses are looking to strengthen their supply chains, with shorter, more dependable supply chains and greater stock capacity.
+The dependence on Far East Asia was exposed at the start of the pandemic and events such as the Suez Canal incident in March 2021 further enhanced the argument for a shorter supply chain, resulting in a re-shoring or near-shoring of manufacturing facilities closer to the end consumer.
+A ‘just-in-time’ supply chain model had been deemed to be the most cost-efficient by industries, but since the pandemic shut off supply chains from Asia inventory levels have increased to stave off any further supply chain shocks.
 Brexit and the recent lorry driver shortage have also compounded the issue, giving freight operators a renewed focus on resilience.

 Buoyant investment market